-This membership is 100% confidential.
-Under no circumstances can the employer be aware of the members.
-The Quebec Labor Code provides the confidentiality of the process.
+Signing a union membership card is a personal decision and is 100% confidential.
+Under no circumstances can the employer know who signed cards to join the union.
+The Quebec Labor Code guarantees that confidentiality.

-It should also be noted that the Code provides that for a membership to be considered, the person must pay a contribution of $2.
+As a condition for setting up a union, the Quebec Labour Code states that for a request for membership be considered, a person must pay a contribution of $2.

-Official request to the Administrative Labor Tribunal (TAT)
+Certification request to the Quebec Administrative Labour Tribunal (TAT)

-The union compiles the membership applications and when it considers that it has sufficient support, it makes a formal request to the Administrative Labor Tribunal (TAT).
-From that moment, the TAT analyzes the union’s request to validate whether a majority of employees support the process.
+The union compiles the membership applications and when it considers that it has sufficient support, it files a formal request to the Quebec Administrative Labour Tribunal, known by its French acronym “TAT”.
+From that moment, the TAT analyzes the union’s filing to validate whether a majority of employees support the process.
 There are three possible scenarios.

-If the union obtains the support of 50%+1 of all employees, the union is officially created and we move on to the next step.
+If the union gets the support of 50%+1 of all employees, the union is officially certified, and we move on to the next step.

-If the union obtains the support of more than 35% of the employees but less than 50%, the Tribunal organizes a vote among all the employees
+If the union gets the support of more than 35% of the employees but less than 50%, the TAT organizes a secret ballot among all the employees covered by the filling.